marulkan/cesnet-impala/README.markdown

 **Hive metastore** service is required.
 You can use *cesnet-hive* puppet module for it (*hive* and *hive::metastore* classes), recommended with MySQL or PostgreSQL database backends (*puppetlabs-postgresql* or *puppetlabs-mysql* puppet modules for example).

 **Hive group** (group ownership of HDFS directory */user/hive/warehouse*) must be assigned to the *impala* user.

+This is handled automatically.
+Just make sure the *group* parameter has the proper value (the same as used in hive), defaults are OK.

-Note, Cloudera is using 'hive' group and impala is assigned to that group automatically:
+ 1. In deployment with Sentry: we're is using 'hive' group by default and impala is assigned to that group:

     usermod -G hive -a impala

-Example when using 'users' group:
+ 2. In deployment without Sentry: we're using 'users' group by default and impala is assigned to that group:

     usermod -G users -a impala